Riedel12315/qingxia.github.io/_pages/about.md

 News（新闻）
 ======
 + Aug 20, 2023.
 I attended the 10th International Congress on Industrial and Applied Mathematics held at Waseda University in Tokyo, Japan. [(ICIAM 2023)](https://riedel12315.github.io/qingxia.github.io/files/ICIAM2023.jpg)
++ Jul 26, 2023.
+I have been awarded a scholarship under the State Scholarship Fund by China Scholarship Council.
 + May 03, 2023.
 Our paper 'Binary thermal fluids computation over arbitrary surfaces with second-order accuracy and unconditional energy stability based on phase-field model' authored by **Qing Xia**, Yuehan Liu, Junseok Kim, Yibao Li* has been accepted for publication in [Journal of Computational and Applied Mathematics](https://www.sciencedirect.com/journal/journal-of-computational-and-applied-mathematics) （JCR Q1, Top）.
 + Apr 28, 2023.
 Our paper 'A modified and efficient phase field model for the biological transport network' authored by **Qing Xia**, Xiaoyu Jiang, Yibao Li* has been accepted for publication in [Journal of Computational Physics](https://www.sciencedirect.com/journal/journal-of-computational-physics) （JCR Q1, Top）.
 + Mar 24, 2023.
 Our work has been reported on the school's website.
 [Report link](http://news.xjtu.edu.cn/info/1004/193304.htm)